m4rrc0/poko-website-builder/_content/en/pages/farm.md

 ## The Vegetable Garden {.h3}

-We grow our own vegetables and aromatic herbs in our greenhouse and natural garden, created following permaculture principles, without pesticides or herbicides.
+We grow our own vegetables and aromatic herbs in a greenhouse and natural garden designed according to permaculture principles—without pesticides or herbicides.

-As the seasons change, we’re able to offer our guests dishes prepared with our own produce by Eric, a chef with a deep love for cooking for many years.
+As the seasons change, Eric, a chef with a deep passion for cooking, prepares dishes for our guests using the fresh produce we harvest.

 </img-txt>
 {% endrenderTemplate %}